 Charles left music in 1993 to pursue journalism, covering local government at four newspapers, including the Ventura County Star.
 During this time, Charles won several awards for writing and reporting from the Associated Press News Executives Council and the California Newspaper Publishers Association.
 His byline as a jazz writer also appeared in the Santa Cruz Sentinel, DownBeat, Jazziz and the Monterey Jazz Festival Program.

 Charles retired from journalism in 2008 and toggled back to music, leading the jazz group Coda.
 Two years later, he returned to CalArts, studied with Joe La Barbera and earned an MFA in jazz studies in 2012.

 In 2013, Charles co-founded Dreamland: A Celebration of Joni Mitchell featuring Kimberly Ford.
 The band toured extensively, including performances at Yoshi’s Oakland, Kuumbwa Jazz Center and the Lobero Theatre.
 He also played with the Santa Barbara City College Big Bands (featuring guest artists Bob Mintzer, Karl Hunter and Plas Johnson); Bill Bannister’s Blue Dog Project; and Great American Songbook singers Leigh Demarche Vance and Bernie Meisinger (on whose gig one night he backed up jazz and R&B legend Randy Crawford).
 Charles retired from drums in March 2019, bowing to health issues.

-Charles is a photographer, whose work can be seen at www.charleslevinphoto.com.
-He lives in Ventura, Calif., and New York City, N.Y., with his partner Jeni Breen, a longtime professional dancer.
+Charles is a fine art photographer, whose work can be seen at www.charleslevinphoto.com.
+He lives in Ventura, Calif., and New York City, N.Y., with his wife, Jeni Breen, a longtime professional dancer.